Taking inspiration and life lessons from Drag Queen reality stars…

 CHOICE 1: I try and change my own butt.
 I settle on the idea that my body shape isn’t good enough and I begin a regime, hoping that it will resemble what I admired on that other woman’s body.

 Here’s how choice 1 would have panned out: I look in the mirror and I’m disgusted, ashamed that I don’t have a ‘correctly proportioned’ figure and feeling bitter when I watch actresses on TV that do.
 I put all my energy (emotional and physical) into picturing my ‘new butt’.
 I envisage that other woman’s butt, and my jealousy when I first clapped eyes on the peachy derriere.
 I develop a complex about my shape, prodding and poking and squishing and molding.
-I change my diet and cut out foods that make me happy (from a foodie point of view, not a chemical one, don’t get me started on why bread is ‘designed’ to make us addicted to the rush of serotonin).
+I change my diet and cut out foods that make me happy (from a foodie point of view, not a chemical one, don’t get me started on why bread is ‘designed’ to make us addicted to a rush of serotonin or whatever new article is out).

 It takes months of sacrificing my spare time to work on exercises that I’ve been fed by google researching.
 I may very well reach my goal hip measurement, then I look in the mirror.
 There’s that butt I wanted.